LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/reporting-post-conversation-survey.md

 Use this panel to analyze the response rates and outcomes of each survey flow configured on your account.
 Answer questions such as, how long does it take my consumers to complete a survey?, or how many consumers let the survey timeout before completing the flow and answering all the intended questions?

+{: .notice}
-I**mportant to note:​** the values in the skill filter apply to the skill which triggered the survey (configured in the survey bot as the triggering skill).
+The values in the skill filter apply to the skill which triggered the survey (configured in the survey bot as the triggering skill).

 ### Panel 5: question level analysis

 Use this panel to analyze the response rates and time it takes consumers to answer each question individually.
 Identify opportunities to optimize the question text or change the order of presentation in the survey flow.
 Correlate the results in this panel with the survey level panel to identify questions which are presented multiple time to consumers in comparison to the number of surveys closed for each configured survey flow.

-\* “Question fallback Text” is presented in the report for questions which include a backup text phrase.
+Question fallback text is presented in the report for questions which include a backup text phrase.
 The backup phrase is presented to consumers in end-points which do not support structured content.

 ## Limitations

 1. Report Builder will only reflect data of surveys configured in the Bot Studio.
 (External bots are not supported at this time).
 2. Chat survey data is entirely separate from messaging survey data.
-Chat survey data can be accessed via the existing predefined dashboards (agent activity, survey activity, skill activity, and ops & staffing), while the messaging survey data appears only in the Messaging Performance predefined dashboard.
+Chat survey data can be accessed via the existing predefined dashboards (agent activity, survey activity, skill activity, and ops & staffing), while the messaging survey data appears only in the messaging performance predefined dashboard.
 3. Emojis configured anywhere in the survey properties (name, question name, answer text, etc.) will not be presented in Report Builder but replaced with blank spaces.
 4. Free text questions can not be analyzed.